-Handbook on the realization of the rights to water and sanitation
+Key aspects of human rights to water and sanitation

-UN-HABITAT, SDC, AAAS and COHRE, Manual on the right to water and sanitation
+Frequently Asked Questions on the rights to water and sanitation

 World Water Development Report 2019: The United Nations World Water Development Report launched 19 March 2019 during the 40th session of the United Nations Human Rights Council (UNHRC), and in conjunction to the World Water Day, demonstrates how improvements in water resources management and access to water supply and sanitation services are essential to addressing various social and economic inequities, such that ‘no one is left behind’ when it comes to enjoying the multiple benefits and opportunities that water provides.

 Eliminating discrimination and inequalities in access to water and sanitation (2015): This policy brief aims to provide guidance on non-discrimination and equality in the context of access to drinking water and sanitation, with a particular focus on women and girls.
 PDF:

 publications and resources